TheMarex/prosem/Niklaus/RandomWalk.md

 To get a better understanding what you can do with a TM that has a logarithmic space bound, consider the following example:

-Writing down all occurrences of a symbol in the input ~ Intuitively one would argue that this problem requires a TM that visits each character at least once, thus this problem has a space complexity $\Omega (n)$.
-But since we only count head movements on our *working tape*, the actual space requirement is the space we need for noting how often the symbol has occurred so far, which is in $O(\log n)$.
+Writing down all occurrences of a symbol in the input ~ Intuitively one would argue that this problem requires a TM that needs at least $O(n)$ cells for the input and (in the worst case) $O(n \cdot \log n)$ cells for writing down the positions.
+Thus this problem has a space complexity of $\Omega (n)$.
+But since we only count cells that are visited on our *working tape*, the actual space requirement is the space we need for noting how often the symbol has occurred so far, which is in $O(\log n)$.

 ## $NL \subseteq P$